taylorgibb/taylorgibb.github.io/_posts/2022-04-30-generating-large-json-files.md

 }
 ```

-This looks much better, it takes 6 seconds to generate 100 000 strings and just under a minute to generate 1 000 000 of them.
+This looks much better, it takes 6 seconds to generate a hundred thousand strings and just under a minute to generate a million of them.
 This will do for testing and save hours generating data, so i updated the app as follows.

 ```csharp
 class Program